Approximately 4 minutes to read

 This story made me:

-almost 2 years ago InvadingTurtle said:
+about 2 years ago InvadingTurtle said:

 This is really adorable and unique.
 I adore the way you describe the 'transfer', and the first paragraph sets the stage perfectly.
 Overall, just lovely. :)

 Very Interesting...I like how unique your character names are.
 Also liked the ending:)

 about 2 years ago Nic Kuzzy said: